top of page

 Among all the positive work we do at Betts Park, our main goal is to help the community of Anerley get involved in a green initiative that nourishes their souls and educates their minds.
 We work together with people of all ages to create opportunities that promote health, friendship and wellbeing.

-If you are interested in getting involved simply email BettsParkSE20@gmail.com
+If you are interested in getting involved please email BettsParkSE20@gmail.com

 bottom of page